GolfingSuccess/jelly-hypertraining/rules.md

 # Rules

 1. **Try to avoid spoilers.** Don't quit too fast, and when you see a spoiler don't immediately click it, you won't practice this way.
+Also, please don't hover over spoiler links without the intention to clck them, as their alt text might in fact be the spoiler itself!
 2. **Too much spoiling should be prevented.** Links to solutions posted by challenge assigners must be spoilers.
 3. **Any link to a solution for an assigned problem must be a spoiler**, if the problem or a related one has been assigned to multiple students at the same time.
 4. **This is NOT a general chatroom for the Jelly programming language, so we can't process feature requests.** It's intended to work like a classroom.
 You can enroll using the "request access" button.
-A public general chatroom does exist, however, so we can redirect feature requests there.
+[A public general chatroom](https://chat.stackexchange.com/rooms/32533/jelly) does exist, however, so we can redirect feature requests there.
 This room's aim is to aid as much as possible in learning the Jelly language.
 5. **Moderators on Codegolf.SE and SE employees aren't exempt from the usual procedure followed by non-diamond users**, and are kindly asked not to abuse their powers.
 6. **Dennis and "experts" have to be students too**, because, well, they can almost certainly still learn things.
 7. **Did you request access by mistake?** Don't worry, it can be quite easily reverted by one of the teachers, but you should think before requesting access somewhere nevertheless.